 - Principle 3: Validation from different views

-- Requirements Documents – This should be a complete version of the document, not an unfinished draft.
+- Requirements Documents – The document to be validated should be a finished version, not an unfinished draft.
 Formatted and organized according to organizational standards

-- Organizational Knowledge – Knowledge, often implicit, of the organization which may be used to judge the realism of the requirements
+- Organizational Knowledge – Knowledge, often implicit, of the organization, will be very helpful to judge the realism of the requirements

-- Organizational Standards – Local standards e.g. for the organization of the requirements document.
+- Organizational Standards – Local standards should be followed e.g. for the organization of the requirements document.

 Requirements Validation Outputs: